Ole Miss riot of 1962: Aftermath

 Two civilians were killed during the riots: French journalist Paul Guihard, on assignment for Agence France-Presse, who was found behind the Lyceum building with a gunshot wound to the back; and 23-year-old Ray Gunter, a white jukebox repairman who had visited the campus out of curiosity.
 Gunter was found with a bullet wound in his forehead.
 Law enforcement officials described these as execution-style killings.
 They were likely not killed by stray fire from federal officers: the FBI found that the killing bullets matched none of the 450 examined guns belonging to the marshals, border patrolmen, or federal prison guards.
 However, personal weapons of agents who quit their respective services after the riot were not examined.

-The day after the riot, Barnett called the DOJ and offered to pay for Meredith's college education anywhere out-of-state.
-Barnett's final plea was rejected.
+The day after the riot, Barnett called the DOJ and made a final offer: the state of Mississippi would foot the bill if Meredith enrolled at any other university in the country; this offer was refused.
 On October 1, 1962, Meredith became the first African American student to be enrolled at the University of Mississippi, and attended his first class, in American Colonial History.
 His admission marked the first integration of a public educational facility in Mississippi.
 Following rumors of dynamite in Baxter Hall, an October 31 search by troops and campus police discovered a grenade, gasoline, and a .22-calibre rifle, among other weapons.
 Racist agitation continued on the campus, with the state attorney general calling for students to not fraternize with the "intruder" Meredith.
 There were continued threats on Meredith's life: the FBI was informed that the KKK planned to lynch Meredith when military security was eased.
 At this time, there were still hundreds of troops guarding Meredith 24 hours a day.
-In order to appease the local sensitivities, however, 4,000 black soldiers were removed under Robert Kennedy's secret orders.
+In order to appease the local sensitivities, 4,000 black soldiers were removed under Robert Kennedy's secret orders.
 Meredith decried the move.

 Although press coverage of the Kennedys' handling of the riot was largely positive and glossed over their poor planning and execution, their handling of the crisis angered both white and black Southerners.
-According to Louis F. Oberdorfer, Robert Kennedy underestimated the "extent to which segregation in the South was undergirded by violence".
-Kennedy reportedly blamed himself for failing to prevent the riot.
+According to Louis F. Oberdorfer, Robert Kennedy underestimated the "extent to which segregation in the South was undergirded by violence", and he reportedly blamed himself for failing to prevent the riot.
 He privately accused Secretary of the Army Vance of providing the president with poor and misleading advice and delaying the military's arrival.
 After a request by the university, Chairman of the Senate Judiciary Committee James Eastland (Mississippi) began preparing a subcommittee led by Senator Sam Ervin (North Carolina) to investigate the riot.
 Barnett had Eastland quash the subcommittee.
 Instead, the Mississippi Legislature and a Lafayette County grand jury conducted investigations, and blamed the marshals and DOJ for the violence.
-In November 1962, the Mississippi Senate called for Kennedy to be impeached for "inciting riot".
+In November 1962, the Mississippi Senate called for Kennedy to be impeached for "inciting riot" sic.
 Although the Kennedy administration was initially concerned that the handling of the riot could affect the 1962 midterms, the Cuban Missile Crisis and Kennedy's successful resolution thereof effectively changed the national conversation.